MinuAtty/Plant-Leaf-Disease-Classification/README.md

 <br>

 ## Features ✨
-- Disease Classification: Predicts whether a plant leaf is healthy, affected by powdery mildew, or rust disease.
+- **Disease Classification**: Predicts whether a plant leaf is healthy, affected by powdery mildew, or rust disease.
-- Image Upload: Allows users to upload an image of a plant leaf for classification.
+- **Image Upload**: Allows users to upload an image of a plant leaf for classification.
-- Deep Learning Model: Uses a pre-trained CNN model fine-tuned for plant disease detection.
+- **Deep Learning Model**: Uses a pre-trained CNN model fine-tuned for plant disease detection.
-- Visualization: Displays the uploaded image and prediction results with confidence scores.
+- **Visualization**: Displays the uploaded image and prediction results with confidence scores.

 <br>

 ## Tech Stack 🛠️
-- Python: Core language for development.
+- **Python**: Core language for development.
-- TensorFlow/Keras: For building and training the CNN model.
+- **TensorFlow/Keras**: For building and training the CNN model.
-- OpenCV: For image preprocessing.
+- **OpenCV**: For image preprocessing.
-- Matplotlib: For visualizing model performance during training.
+- **Matplotlib**: For visualizing model performance during training.